TryGhost/Casper/README.md

 # empress-blog-casper-template

-This is a template designed to work with [Ember Ghost](https://github.com/empress/empress-blog) and is a fully-functional, static site implementation of the official Ghost [Casper Template](https://github.com/TryGhost/Casper) built on EmberJS with fully working out of the box SEO friendly output.
+This is a template designed to work with [empress-blog](https://github.com/empress/empress-blog) and is a fully-functional, static site implementation of the official Ghost [Casper Template](https://github.com/TryGhost/Casper) built on EmberJS with fully working out of the box SEO friendly output.
 It supports being hosted on Github Pages, AWS S3 or any other static site hosting solution.

-For more information on how to use this system [read the Ember Ghost documentation](https://github.com/empress/empress-blog/blob/master/README.md) but if you want to get started straight away, try the quick start below.
+For more information on how to use this system [read the empress-blog documentation](https://github.com/empress/empress-blog/blob/master/README.md) but if you want to get started straight away, try the quick start below.